 Higher Color Temperature White

-Our lights use 6500K (sunlight equivalent) color temperature LEDs for superior visibility as compared to yellower halogen sources.
+Part of what makes LED lights the best for airplanes and drones is they have 6500K (sunlight equivalent) color temperature, designed for superior visibility as compared to yellower halogen sources.
 The higher color temperature light stimulates all of the cones in the fovea of the human eye, which is the area of the eye that provides the highest resolution vision.
 6500K is also superior for air-to-air recognition since it looks like sunlight reflecting off of a mirror, where yellower light sources are not as attention getting.